Events

 Project “Development of Higher Education Institutions External Evaluation System (AMIS-3)“ is implemented according to European Union fund investment priority and is financed by European Union structural funds and state budget of the Republic of Lithuania.

-The Project runs from 20 October 2015 to 31 December 2023.
+The Project runs from 25 March 2015 to 22 April 2024.

 For more information: